dpatoka/currency-exchange/README.md

 - Framework-agnostic
 - Everything tested with unit tests

+## Architecture description
+1. To satisfy framework-agnostic approach:
+- I've used Ports and Adapters architecture.
+  - To fulfill this task requirements I needed to implement only Domain and Infrastructure layers.
+  - Application and API/UI are omitted.
+In real-life scenario they will be present.
+  - Domain layer is free from outer world dependencies.
+- I've implemented by my own the [Money Pattern](https://martinfowler.com/eaaCatalog/money.html).
+2. I've used DDD so:
+- Classes expose behavior and encapsulate data.
+- `CurrencyExchange` is the Aggregate Root which encapsulates business logic and inner objects.
+3. Tests
+- For me tests are a design tool, living documentation and safety net (regression testing).
+I do TDD 🙂.
+- I like the [Detroit TDD school](https://zone84.tech/architecture/london-and-detroit-schools-of-unit-tests/) (Kent Beck's) so:
+  - Unit under tests is not the method or the class.
+It's the feature with the stable interface.
+My unit tests are [sociable](https://martinfowler.com/bliki/UnitTest.html).
+  - I use mocks for cutting off:
+    - heavy dependencies - to be able to test only part of the huge process,
+    - outer-world dependencies - things I have no control.
+  - Given all of that, here I don't use mocks.

 ## Docker image information
 I've used [Symfony Docker](https://github.com/dunglas/symfony-docker).
 A [Docker](https://www.docker.com/)-based installer and runtime for the [Symfony](https://symfony.com) web framework,